How can I check if I am eligible to receive the COVID-19 vaccine?

 If you are considered eligible, you should be able to make an appointment through MHRS (Merkezi Hekim Randevu Sistemi – Central Physician Appointment System) using your e-devlet log-in information.
 Alternatively, you may make an appointment by calling ALO 182 (MHRS).
 In case the appointment system does not work, you should approach the District/Province Directorate of Health to seek support.

-Who are the current prioritized groups for the COVID-19 vaccine?
+Who are eligible for the COVID-19 vaccine?

 Where can I get vaccinated?